-Will London’s Oxford Street survive covid?
+Will London’s Oxford Street survive Covid?

 About half of London’s West End retail and hospitality sales come from international tourists.
 With the vaccine rolling out around the world, some travel is expected to resume.
 But it’s possible that things won’t start to improve until at least the end of next year.

-In the meantime, the UK government plans to scrap tax-free shopping for international travellers from January 1, which could cost billions of pounds in sales.
+In the meantime, the U.K. government plans to scrap tax-free shopping for international travellers from Jan.
+1, which could cost billions of pounds in sales.
 Burberry Group Plc, Britain’s biggest luxury brand, warned last month that it would be hit particularly hard, as it would lose its “home market advantage” against Paris- or Milan-based rivals.

 This all comes against the backdrop of continued competition from online retailers led by Amazon.com Inc., and digital fast-fashion companies such as Boohoo Group Plc.
 That’s one reason for the struggles of Philip Green’s Topshop, which occupies a prime position on Oxford Circus.